 + PRO: Home comforts

 Almost all expats live in compounds consisting of villas and apartments found in the northern and eastern suburbs of Riyadh.
-Living outside these compounds is highly unusual.
+It's unusual for Western expats to live outside these compounds.
 While life in the streets of Riyadh may feel extremely alien to Western expats, the compounds present a more relaxed, familiar way of life.
-The presence of gyms, shops, restaurants and schools means expats hardly have to leave the compounds.
+The presence of gyms, shops, restaurants and schools means expats hardly have to leave these compounds.

 - CON: Threat of boredom

 Having said that, things can get quite stale after a few months in these gated communities.
-If expats aren’t encouraging themselves to venture into the rest of Riyadh, they’ll end up running into the same people and may become frustrated, bored and quite disenchanted.
+If expats don't push themselves to venture into the rest of Riyadh, they’ll end up running into the same people and may become frustrated, bored and quite disenchanted.

 Cost of living in Riyadh

 Regular goods such as groceries and electronics are reasonably priced, with most income swallowed up by accommodation costs.
 The most expensive products will be imports.
 Also, eating out can be a costly affair, so expats may want to seek out the many indoor and outdoor markets.
 Petrol is dirt cheap, even if expats are more inclined to hire a driver.

 Internet, mobile communication and TV services are all far more expensive than in Western countries, with some estimates putting costs at three times the regular rates.

 Rent in expat compounds can also be expensive.
 Along with a deposit, landlords expect tenants to pay several months to a year of rent in advance.
 Additionally, tenants must pay for utilities such as water, electricity and gas, with an expected rise during summer when air-cons are required.
 That said, employers usually include housing allowances in contracts, and some rental costs include certain utilities.

 Many of the leisure activities common to Western tastes aren’t present, but Riyadh certainly has a huge array of shops to counter this, with thriving indoor and outdoor souks and sprawling malls.